How to Experience San Francisco: What's Open? Everything

 Northern California has robust agriculture, providing top-quality ingredients to the chefs of our city year-round.
 People in San Francisco can dine on some of the best food in the world, as the city’s restaurants retool their culinary excellence for indoor dining at 100% capacity, outdoor dining, take-out, and delivery service.
-Bars, breweries, wineries and distilleries may open for indoor service without food up to 100%. capacity and outdoor, seated table service.
-Some restaurants and bars will need to see proof of vaccination to be allowed to dine inside.
+Bars, breweries, wineries and distilleries are also at 100% capacity.
+Over the last two years, several bars and restaurants built out parklets, greatly expanding outdoor seating that is available, far surpassing 2019 numbers.

 City attractions like indoor museums, zoos and aquariums can reopen at full capacity.
 Outdoor stand-alone amusement rides like the SkyStar Observation Wheel in Golden Gate Park, carousels, and train rides may also open at full capacity.
+Please note that museums, theaters and other indoor attractions require a proof of vaccination to enter.
 Here is a list of major attractions that are welcoming visitors back.

 - Alcatraz - Tours are now available